healthbridgeltd/nodejs-sam-bootstrap/README.md

-# TypeScript + AWS SAM bootstrap
+# Node.js + AWS SAM bootstrap

-Bootstrap project to quickly kick off your serverless projects running with TypeScript and AWS SAM framework.
+Bootstrap project to quickly kick off your serverless projects running with Node.js and AWS SAM framework.

+Features:
+* Type checking and compilation with TypeScript

 ## How to use this repo